pablo-meier/Pablog/_src/posts/2012-01-17-lost-manual.md

   how you test it, and achieves this further (in the RoR world, anyways) with a butt-ton of fancy DSLs to make your tests read like English.

-* **TDD is a boon to the developer, but the benefits aren't directly known to the client.** RoR folks, moreso in my anecdotal observation than most other types of devs, love to talk about what tools they're using, usually much more than the projects they're working on.
-So while they can circlejerk to _each other_ about how great their methodology is and what gems they're using, how much better would it be if they could include the person footing the bill, and give them that extra-personal experience?
+* **TDD is a boon to the developer, but the benefits aren't directly known to the client.**
+  RoR folks, moreso in my anecdotal observation than most other types of devs, love to talk about what tools they're using, usually much more than the projects they're working on.
+So while they can circlejerk to _each other_ about how great their methodology is and what gems they're using, how much better would it be if they could include the person footing the bill, and give them that extra-personal experience? <br /><br />
   I only mention this because everytime Cucumber lists its advantages, it's always mentioned that you can show your _cukes_ (Feature Definition files) to the clients and they will be able to read and